MichTronics/JS8Call-Bot/README.md

 Register a account on OpenWeatherMap page.
 Get API token and change it in the config.ini file.
+And change the loction to get the weather of your location

 ###### More detailed info follow soon.